 According to the California Court of Appeals for the Fourth District, when a felony conviction is reduced to a misdemeanor and dismissed, it will still be considered a felony for enhancement purposes should the defendant suffer a future conviction.
 California Penal Code Section 17(b)(3) permits the court to convert a felony conviction to a misdemeanor, so long as the charge is one that carries a penalty of either imprisonment in state prison, imprisonment in county jail, or fine and imprisonment.
 These charges are often referred to as wobblers.
 A reduction is possible when the court grants probation without imposition of sentence and a request is made by either the defendant or the probation officer.
 Prior courts have held that a reduction under this code changes “the fundamental character of the offense” from a felony to a misdemeanor.

-The defendant in this case and his girlfriend had been involved in a relatively tumultuous relationship than spanned over 11 years.
+The defendant and his girlfriend in this case had been involved in a relatively tumultuous relationship that spanned over 11 years.
 During their relationship, there were allegations he had stalked, threatened, and yelled obscenities at her.
 On January 11, 2011, the defendant drove up to his girlfriend who was walking down the street.
 He angrily demanded to speak to her, but she refused.
 Later that day, as she pulled out of the driveway at her place of employment, she noticed the defendant’s car behind her.
-Of course the accounts of what happened next differ between the defendant and his girlfriend.
+Of course, the accounts of what happened next differ between the defendant and his girlfriend.
 According to witnesses, the two stopped, got out of their cars, and were involved in a verbal altercation in the roadway.
 The verbal altercation was followed by a brief physical altercation and then both combatants getting back into their cars.
 As they drove away, the defendant rammed his car into the back of his girlfriend’s car.
 This caused her car to stall, which allowed the defendant to then ram the side of her car.
-It was at this time the police arrived, and the defendant was arrested.
+It was at this time the police arrived and the defendant was arrested.

 The Court of Appeals affirmed the lower court’s ruling.
-Penal Code Section 667(a)(1), the section dealing with sentencing enhancements for habitual offenders, applies to “any person convicted of a serious felony who previously has been convicted of a serious felony.”
-This court interpreted that language to mean that since the defendant’s prior conviction was initially a felony that it fit within this definition.
+California Penal Code Section 667(a)(1), the section dealing with sentencing enhancements for habitual offenders, applies to “any person convicted of a serious felony who previously has been convicted of a serious felony.”
+The court interpreted this language to mean that since the defendant’s prior conviction was initially a felony it fit within the definition.
 Even though the conviction was later reduced to a misdemeanor and dismissed, at the time of the conviction it was a serious felony.
 While there are certainly many benefits to having a felony reduced to a misdemeanor, so long as this court’s holding stands, those misdemeanors may be alleged as prior felony convictions for sentencing purposes in future cases.